 The next day, my daughter added the color inside.
 If you want to spend a little time getting rid of the bubbles, you can use a toothpick.
 We left ours as is to add to the realistic look of glass.
 Allow your work to rest for another 24 hours.

-After he Gallery Glass dries, we peeled the moon and star off the blank, added a little embroidery thread and stuck it on our window.
+After the Gallery Glass dried, we peeled the moon and star off the blank, added a little embroidery thread and stuck it on our window.

 When we get tired of where it is, we can move it to a new window!